sanskrit/raw_etexts_english/blogs/manasataramgini/2005-11-29_the-object-and-mirror-image.md

 +++
-title = "The object and mirrorxa0image"
+title = "The object and mirror image"

 +++
 We had assembled for the gathering- me, durmukha, maireyapayin,